MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/hybrid-configuration-wizard-errors/term-get-organizationconfig-is-not-recognized-error.md

 ---
-title: The term Get-OrganizationConfig is not recognized
+title: The term Get-OrganizationConfig isn't recognized
-description: Describes that you receive a Get-OrganizationConfig is not recognized error when you run the Hybrid Configuration wizard to set up a hybrid deployment between your on-premises Exchange Server environment and Exchange Online.
+description: Describes that you receive a Get-OrganizationConfig isn't recognized error when you run the Hybrid Configuration wizard to set up a hybrid deployment between your on-premises Exchange Server environment and Exchange Online.
 author: simonxjx
 ms.author: v-six
 manager: dcscontentpm